 This chapter was added to the APPP in July 2018.

-The South Tyneside Safeguarding Adults Board (SAB) is responsible for establishing and agreeing a local framework and process for notifying and responding to allegations against people working with adults with care and support needs.
+The South Tyneside Safeguarding Children and Adults Partnership (STSCAP) is responsible for establishing and agreeing a local framework and process for notifying and responding to allegations against people working with adults with care and support needs.

 Whilst the focus of safeguarding adults work is usually with identified adults with care and support needs, there may be occasions when incidents involve an adult not known to safeguarding adult teams, where a risk may be posed by a person in a position of trust.

 This chapter applies to staff who are paid, volunteers, students on placements and contractors.
 The terms ‘staff’, ‘practitioner’, ‘employer’ and ‘work’ will be used throughout to apply to this group of people.

 Where concerns are raised about someone who works with adults with care and support needs, it will be necessary for the employer (or student body or voluntary organisation) to assess any potential risk to other adults who use their services, and, if necessary, to take action to safeguard those adults.

 2. Agency Responsibilities

 The local authority’s relevant partners, those providing universal care and support services, student bodies and voluntary organisations should each have clear internal policies and procedures, in line with those from the STSCAP, for dealing with allegations against people who work, in either a paid or unpaid capacity, with adults with care and support needs.

 They should make a clear distinction between an allegation, a concern about the quality of care or practice or a complaint.

 Where concerns are raised about someone who works with adults with care and support needs, it will be necessary for the employer (or student body or voluntary organisation) to assess any potential risk to other adults with care and support needs using their services, and, if necessary, to take action to safeguard those adults.